 When operating platforms are changed, business-critical applications should be reviewed and tested to ensure there is no adverse impact on organizational operations or security.

 a) review of application control and integrity procedures to ensure that they have not been compromised by the operating platform changes;

 b) ensuring that notification of operating platform changes is provided in time to allow appropriate tests and reviews to take place before implementation;

 c) ensuring that appropriate changes are made to the business continuity plans.

-Operating platforms include operating systems, databases and middleware platforms.
-The control should also be applied for changes of applications.
+Operating platforms include operating systems, databases, and middleware platforms.
+The control should also be applied for changes in applications.

 A.14.2.4 Restrictions on changes to software packages

 Modifications to software packages should be discouraged, limited to necessary changes and all changes should be strictly controlled.